 How many things do you have on your to-do list or in your mind that you want to accomplish?
 Does the thought of these things make you happy or depressed?

-If having unrealized dreams is causing you pain, then it’s time to find a way to take action and learn the key to accomplish anything.
+If having unrealized dreams is causing you pain, then it’s time to find a way to take action and learn the how to accomplish anything.

 Why is this???
 I have written so many blog posts on how to get unstuck and how to get things that matter done.
 Yet, at times, I find myself wondering why I couldn’t get something important to me done.

 Recently, I was having a glass of wine with a friend.
-I can’t even remember the entire conversation.
+To be honest, I can’t even remember the entire conversation.
 However, I wrote down this piece of it because it resonated so strongly with me.

 The hardest thing is always getting started.

-I had the immediate feeling of trueness to that statement.
+Like a bolt of lighting, I felt struck by the trueness to that statement.
 It really is hard to:

 - Type the first word of a story or post